 Who she think I am?
 After thirty years she still trying to pull something?
 You don't scare me and you can't fool me.
 This time I'm running it.
 Hear me?
 You not gonna mess this vacation up.
 This is my summer vacation.
 (Chuckling.)
 Revised!
 Way it's 'sposed to be.
 Way it would have been if I had my boys with me.
-Sheee.
-Wow, Oh man, if those cats
+Sheeeee.
+Wow, Oh man, if those cats could see me now!
+(Seriously, commanding.)
+If those cats could see me now!
+Eustace!
+Yo!
 Eustace Spottswood.

-[Eustace enters.].
+[Eustace enters.]